 The Board Committees play a crucial role in the governance structure of the Company and have been constituted to deal with specific areas of concern for the Company and need a closer review.
 The Board is responsible for constituting, assigning, co-opting and fixing the terms of reference of various Committees.
+The Board Committees are set up under the formal approval of the Board to carry out clearly defined roles which are considered to be performed by Members of the Board.
+The Chairman of the respective Committee informs the Board about the summary of the discussions held in the Committee Meetings.
+The minutes of the meeting of all Committees are placed before the Board for review.
 Details on the role and composition of these Committees, including the number of meetings held during the financial year and the related attendance are provided below: